 - Completed application package.
 Applications are available online.

 A minimum 2.0 cumulative GPA in all prior college-level coursework is required for formal admission into an undergraduate degree or certificate program.
 The grade point average that determines admission is based solely on work at regionally accredited post-secondary institutions.
+Or students may complete the competency-based Brandman Track for formal admission into an undergraduate degree or certificate program.
 Official documents submitted for admission consideration become property of the University and cannot be returned or copied for distribution.